 (This list is only a guide and is not exhaustive of the services you should expect)

+We always act on behalf of the instructing party, whether this is the buyer or seller.
+We do however have a clear duty of care towards all parties involved in the sale and purchase.
+Where a seller is a private individual or an entity not selling in the course of their business, no warranty will usually apply.
+It is important that a buyer should satisfy themselves as to the suitability and condition of the yacht through personal inspection, professional survey and/or sea trial.
+The costs associated with such checks will usually fall to the account of the buyer.
 In respect of title, registration, VAT and RCD, again, the buyer must be satisfied that these are in order.
-Grabau International will request all supporting paperwork from the seller and make them available for inspection by the buyer.
+Grabau International Conveyancing will request all supporting paperwork from the seller and make them available for inspection by the buyer.
 For more formal advice on paperwork matters, a buyer should seek further advice from qualified sources such as the relevant customs authority or in the case of RCD, a notified body.

+Please contact us for a tailored quotation.
+Our fees* are generally based on a percentage of the gross sale/purchase price for a full conveyancing service.
+We can also provide a more simple documentation checking service for buyers or where we will examine available title history, registration, VAT and RCD evidence and offer guidance on what we find.
+Charges for this service start from just £350+VAT.
 Our charges are always payable by the party instructing the service.
 Where a buyer and seller decide to jointly instruct us for the purposes of conveyancing, they must do so within their own private agreement, with just one party formally instructing us to act on their behalf.
-We cannot be instructed by both parties.
+We cannot be instructed by both parties.*Minimum fee applies.